Memorial Fund Society

 The Larry Clark Memorial Fund National Bursary was established to aid a current or former junior handler in their quest to further their education beyond secondary school.
 This is consistent with Larry’s lifelong passion, dedication and quest for Juniors to succeed at every level.
 The intent is to support post secondary education at a University, College or a Technical school.

-The applicant must have been involved in the sport of purebred dogs for a minimum of two (2)years in either Conformation or Performance events sanctioned by the Canadian Kennel Club.
+The applicant must have been involved in the sport of purebred dogs for a minimum of two (2) years in either Conformation or Performance events sanctioned by the Canadian Kennel Club.
 They must have competed in Junior Handling at any level while demonstrating a high degree of Sportsmanship.
-Junior Handlers from across Canada are invited to apply for this National Bursary.
+Former and current Junior Handlers who will be entering or continuing their Post Secondary Education (College or University) from across Canada are invited to apply for this National Bursary.

 The applicant will be expected to provide the following: